Are you considering writing your first e-book?

 Look at Microsoft, for example.

-They produce relevant and useful articles, which attracts high quality users to their website.
+They produce relevant and useful articles which attract high-quality users to their website.

 Many of these users will convert into paying customers, as well.